linode/docs/docs/uptime/analytics/google-analytics-for-websites.md

         cd /var/www/example.com/public_html

 2. (Optional) If you already have a Javascript folder, change directories to that folder.
-Otherwise, you may want to create a Javascript folder now:
+Otherwise, create a Javascript folder now:

         mkdir javascript